recursive-one/wiki.recursive.one/PixCell.md

 # PixCell/Elm

 [This version](https://astynax.me/pixcell-elm/) works exclusively in your browser.
-You can save a standalone HTML page and use it offline!

-File saving feature isn't implemented yet but I work on it :)
+This particular version's features:

+- Export to PNG